-Behind it hide bacteria of the species Neisseria meningitidis.
+Behind it are bacteria of the species Neisseria meningitidis.
 Infection can lead to inflammation of the meninges (menigococcal meningitis) or bacterial blood poisoning (meningococcal sepsis).
-Meningococci are transmitted via droplet infection, which means you can get them mainly by coughing or sneezing, and via direct close contact, for example when kissing.
+Meningococci are transmitted via droplet infection.
+This means that you can infect them mainly through coughing or sneezing and through direct close contact, for example when kissing.

-There are several subgroups of meningococcal bacteria, in Germany mainly serogroup B occurs.
-In the meningitis belt in Africa serogroup W is predominant and in South America serogroup C.
+There are several subgroups of meningococcal bacteria; in Germany, serogroup B is the most common.
+Serogroup W is predominant in the meningitis belt in Africa and serogroup C in South America.

-Meningococcal diseases require in-patient hospital treatment, as they are almost always severe and often lead to complications.
+Meningococcal diseases must be treated in hospital as they are almost always severe and often lead to complications.
 Paralysis of the arms or legs, cranial nerve paralysis, seizures and damage to the inner ear, even deafness, are possible.

 There are three approved vaccines for meningococcal vaccination.
 All vaccines are dead vaccines and must be administered into the muscle.

 The vaccine against serogroup ACWY must be vaccinated once before travel.
 A booster is recommended after 10 years.